webdriverio/webdriverio/examples/cloudservices/README.md

 # Cloudservices

 Shows you how to use WebdriverIO using Sauce Labs, Browserstack or Testingbot.
-To run those tests make sure you have your credentials stored in your enviroment.
+To run those tests make sure you have your credentials stored in your environment.
 If so just execute the file using node:

 ## webdriverio.saucelabs.js